ArihantChawla/OS-Zero/usr/lib/zero/README.md

+# Zero Support Library libzero

-Zero is a multi-purpose utility library for both the Zero kernel as well as user-land applications.
+Zero is a multi-purpose utility library for both the Zero kernel as well as our user-land applications.
 Support has been worked on for several different pseudo- random number generators, some "generic" data structures such as linked lists and hash tables, exposing compiler and system features such as alignment,